The Environmental Engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org

 Program Educational Objectives

-The Program Educational Objectives for the Bachelor degree in Environmental Engineering are that all graduates:
+The Program Educational Objectives for the Bachelor degree in Environmental Engineering are that our alumni will:

 The Student Outcomes for the Bachelor degree in Environmental Engineering are that all graduates will: